-In order to be able to stay at home with my future children and still be financially independent, I started saving as much as I could so that when the time came for me to have kids, I would be ready.
+In order to be able to afford to be a stay at home mom and still be financially independent, I started saving as much as I could so that when the time came for me to have kids, I would be ready.

-I was able to save that much by living within my means and living a frugal lifestyle.
+I was able to save that much by living within my means and preparing to be a frugal stay at home mom.
 I didn’t deprive myself of anything, I just focused on unnecessary things I could cut back on.

 I got into couponing after college when I was trying to get my own place and pay off my student loans.
 I came across the site, Hip2Save, and fell in love with how easy she made couponing seem.